 Q: On what basis do you say the original tapes were found?
-Classification:

-28

--0.0031

-- 169 -

 - A: I had the impression that after the assassination they did a lot of transcribing.
-I may be wrong...

-- Q: Let us look at (MEXI 7025.)
+I may be wrong... - Q: Let us look at (MEXI 7025.)
 Paragarph four there, which indicates that the person who did the transcript and says, "Oswald is identical with the person in an earlier paragraph who spoke broken Russian and called on 28 September."
 That indicates that some sort of a voice comparison was made.

 A: Yes.
-Tapes were probably still in existence.
-632/ The Tarasoffs do not remember ever doing, or being asked to do, a voice comparison of the Oswald tapes.
-633/ But the evidence, albeit circumstantial, seems to indicate that the tapes were in existence and that the voices were compared by someone.
-634/ CIA CI that Tarasoff may have confirmed the fact that the two calls were made by the same person by memory after receipt of the 10/11 cable.
-635/
+Tapes were probably still in existence. $\underline{632}/$ The Tarasoffs do not remember ever doing, or being asked to do, a voice comparison of the Oswald tapes. $\underline{633}/$ But the evidence, albeit circumstantial, seems to indicate that the tapes were in existence and that the voices were compared by someone. $\underline{634}/[CTACI]$ suggested that Tarasoff may have confirmed the fact that the two calls were made by the same person by memory after receipt of the 10/11 cable. $\underline{635}/$

+E

 However, the Station made the connections, whether by voice comparison and/or by comparison of the substantive information in the 10/11 cable to the substantive information in the transcripts, the conversations were linked to Oswald prior to the assassination and probably by the time that the "P" file was opened on or about 16 October 1963.
 636/ Ms. Goodpasture was also asked about this:

-Q: On October 1st, you found out that Oswald had been at the Russian Embassy the preceding Classification: একটা
+Q: On October 1st, you found out that Oswald had been at the Russian Embassy the preceding Classification:

-いりが

-20000335
+i i terri

-Classified by derivation:
+· Classified by derivation:

-Classification (1977) (This form is to be used for material extracted from CIA-controlled documents.) - 170 - Saturday.
+(This form is to be used for material extracted from CIA-controlled documents.)

+Saturday.
 Was any effort made to check your materials from the surveillance operation, the photographic surveillance operation, or from the telephonic surveillance operation to get additional information on this?

 A: I do not know whether I checked it immediately or not at this stage.
 I do know that they were checked thoroughly after the assassination.
 In fact, I think they were checked thoroughly after the information came back from Washington identifying a Lee Oswald.
+637/

-637/ On October 15, 1963, a "P" file was opened on Oswald.
+On October 15, 1963, a "P" file was opened on Oswald.
 638/ That same day the CIA Mexico City Station requested that Headquarters send them a photograph of Oswald.
-639/ On that date also CTACA drafted a local dissemination memo regarding Oswald's contact with the Soviet Embassy.
-640/ By this date at least the 10/1/10:45 call, the 9/28/11:51 call, the 9/27/4:05 call, and the 9/27/4:26 call had been linked to Oswald.
-641/On 16 October 1963 the memorandum drafted by CTAC2 was circualted at the U.S. Embassy.
-It said: 1.
+639/ On that date also $(\Delta A \cap A \cap A)$ drafted a local dissemination memo regarding Oswald's contact with the Soviet Embassy.
+640/ By this date at least the 10/1/ 10:45 call, the 9/28/11:51 call, the 9/27/4:05 call, and the 9/27/4:26 call had been linked to Oswald.
+641/

+- On 16 October 1963 the memorandum drafted by $\begin{bmatrix} CTACL \end{bmatrix}$ was circualted at the U.S. Embassy.
+It said: - 1.
 The following information was received from a usually reliable and extremely sensitive source: On 1 October 1963, an American male contacted the Soviet Embassy and identified himself as Lee OSWALD.
 This officer (sic) determined that OSWALD had been at the Soviet Embassy on 28 September 1963 and had talked with Valeriy Valdimirivoch KOSTIKOV, a member of the Consular Section, in order to learn if the Soviet Embassy had received a reply from Washington concerning his request.
-We Classification:
+We

-236 AND SHARES - 171 - have no clarifying information with regard to this request.
-2. Our Headquarters has informed us that the OSWALD above is probably identical with Lee Henry OSWALD, born on 18 October 1939, in New Orleans, Louisiana, a former radar operator in the U. S. Marine Corps who defected to the Soviet Union in October 1959.
-3. This office will advise you if additional information on this matter is received.
-642/ When ETAC2 was asked why she had stated that it had been "determined" that Oswald had been in contact with the Soviet Embassy on 28 September she said that it must have been because she had rechecked the transcripts by this time as otherwise she would not have used such certain language.
-643/ When asked why the 10/16 memo said that there was no clarifying information on Oswald's "request" when it was known by this time that There are no indications that any other actions were taken by the Mexico City Station prior to the assassination. $\underline{645}/$ he was seeking a visa, ETA C2 said that "They had no Even though the Station's actions after the 10/11 cable were not highly extensive, it is inaccurate and misleading to say that those actions were limited to recc(0237 Classification:

-need to know all those other details.
-644/

-287

-Order to delicate

-L·

-Classification: शिंगि विकास के प्राप्त के प

-(This form is to be used for material extracted from CIA-controlled documents.)

-- 172 -
+201 (L/R.)

+No.

+ALL NO

+th : ? = =

+E STATE

+ALC: NO

+THEN

+sucation

+have no clarifying information with regard to this request.